adambard/learnxinyminutes-docs/go.html.markdown

 }

 // Functions have parameters in parentheses.
-// If there are no parameters, empty parens are still required. func beyondHello() {
+// If there are no parameters, empty parentheses are still required. func beyondHello() {
     var x int // Variable declaration.
 Variables must be declared before use. x = 3     // Variable assignment.